Mellon Emerging Faculty Leaders Award

 - • A submitted online application

 - • Two (2) letters of recommendation from senior colleagues that speak to the applicant’s scholarly promise as well, to her/his demonstrated affinity for teaching and advising, and to her/his commitment to service and inclusion.
+These letters will be requested through the online application portal.

 - ◦ A curriculum vitæ